mtslvrz/welfare_reform/README.md

 SANC.DATE: Year the sanction policy was implemented

-WORK.REC.97: WOrk requirement as of 1997
+WORK.REC.97: Work requirement as of 1997

 BEN.97: Typical monthly TANF benefit in 1997